nozwock/steam-workshop-uploader/README.md

 # Steam Workshop Uploader

+It was primarily created to easily exclude files or folders from being uploaded.

+You can use the `--glob` and `--ignore-file` options to specify files or folders to exclude (case-sensitive).
+By default, files and directories matching ignore patterns from files like `.ignore` and `.gitignore` are automatically excluded.

 I resisted the urge to name it 'Yet Another Workshop Uploader'...

 And, I'm not planning to have a GUI for now.